About the course

 For 2019-2020 WTSA will be offering places in:

 School Direct Tuition, Primary-PGCE.

 Our School Direct Tuition programme has been designed to ensure that our student teachers are expertly trained to take up posts as outstanding NQTs.
-To support this, most of the training will take place in the School Direct schools and will be blended with face-to-face training sessions at the university.

 - additional experience in nursery and secondary settings